cfarias956/REGEX_EXPLANATION/Develop/gist-template.md

 ## Summary

 I will be explaining the REGEX used to match Hex Values.
 Hex Values are used to determine color using the hexidecimal color code format.
+Hex Value REGEX have 2 types, Hex Triplet Format (#000000 or #FFFFFF) and Shorthand Hex Format (#000 or #FFF).

 Example:
 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/